RCMast3r/data_acq/README.md

 - filter journalctl based on service: `journalctl -u nginx.service`

 - it looks like the PCAN sym files along with the editor is a good format and tool for creation of the CAN network

+- I will simply match the CAN frame id name to the message name, and match each signal name (spaces into underscores) to the field name in the proto.
+The protobuf message will be packed with the parsed and converted data from cantools.

+    - I want each CAN ID to have its own protobuf message. perhaps in the protobuf message I will also include the CAN ID as a fixed part of the protobuf message in the creation of the proto file.

+    - I know that I will be using cantools to create the DBC file so I might as well extend that creation script to create the proto at the same time.
+Additionally, I know that I will be using tim's auto-magic nix-proto for creation of the python auto-gen code.